anou/iftheme-docs/plugins/github-updater/README.md

 */
 ~~~

-Optional headers `GitHub Access Token`, `GitHub Branch` and `Bitbucket Branch` are available but not required.
+Optional headers `GitHub Access Token`, `GitHub Branch`, and `Bitbucket Branch` are available but not required.

 ## Tagging